AleoNet/snarkOS/README.md

 ## 2. Build Guide

+### 2.1 Definitions

+The following snarkOS node types exist in the Aleo network:
+ - **Validator**: Validator nodes participate in consensus and must be started with an account that is bonded into the committee.
+ - **Client**: Clients do not participate in consensus but maintain a ledger.
+They are capable of providing information about the network as well as accepting solutions and transactions and communicating them to their peers.
+Two types of clients exist:
+    - Core client: Client node connected directly to a validator node.
+    - Outer Client: Client node connected only to other clients or prover nodes.
+ - **Prover**: Prover nodes are dedicated to solving the Aleo puzzle.
+They do not participate in consensus or maintain a copy of the ledger.

-### 2.1 Requirements
+### 2.2 Requirements

-The following are **minimum** requirements to run an Aleo node:
+The following are the requirements to run an Aleo node:
  - **OS**: 64-bit architectures only, latest up-to-date for security
     - Clients: Ubuntu 22.04 (LTS), macOS Ventura or later, Windows 11 or later
-    - Provers: Ubuntu 22.04 (LTS), macOS Ventura or later
     - Validators: Ubuntu 22.04 (LTS)
- - **CPU**: 64-bit architectures only
+ - **CPU**: 64-bit architectures only, Latest Intel Xeon or Better
-    - Clients: 16-cores
+    - Clients, core: 32-cores (24 minimum)
-    - Provers: 32-cores (64-cores preferred)
+    - Clients, outer: 32-cores (16 minimum)
-    - Validators: 32-cores (64-cores preferred)
+    - Validators: 64-cores (or better)
  - **RAM**: DDR4 or better
-    - Clients: 16GB of memory
+    - Clients, core: 192GB of memory (128 minimum)
-    - Provers: 32GB of memory (64GB or larger preferred)
+    - Clients, outer: 128GB of memory (64 minimum)
-    - Validators: 64GB of memory (128GB or larger preferred)
+    - Validators: 384GB of memory (256 minimum)
  - **Storage**: PCIe Gen 3 x4, PCIe Gen 4 x2 NVME SSD, or better
-    - Clients: 64GB of disk space
+    - Clients, core: 4TB of disk space (2 minimum)
-    - Provers: 128GB of disk space
+    - Clients, outer: 2TB of disk space (1 minimum)
-    - Validators: 2TB of disk space (4TB or larger preferred)
+    - Validators: 6TB of disk space (4 minimum)
  - **Network**: Symmetric, commercial, always-on
-    - Clients: 100Mbps of upload **and** download bandwidth
-    - Provers: 250Mbps of upload **and** download bandwidth
+    - Clients: 250Mbps of upload **and** download bandwidth
     - Validators: 500Mbps of upload **and** download bandwidth
-- **GPU**:
-    - Clients: Not required at this time
-    - Provers: CUDA-enabled GPU (optional)
-    - Validators: Not required at this time

-Please note that in order to run an Aleo Prover that is **competitive**, the machine will need more than these requirements.
+Please note that we do not provide official recommendations to run an Aleo Prover.
+In order to run an Aleo Prover that is **competitive**, the machine requirements will likely be high.

-### 2.2 Installation
+### 2.3 Installation

 Before beginning, please ensure your machine has `Rust v1.66+` installed.
 Instructions to [install Rust can be found here.](https://www.rust-lang.org/tools/install)